 Comprehensive View of the Infrastructure

-SIOS iQ is a leading edge analytics tool that allows users to focus on the complete view of their infrastructure across the Performance, Efficiency, Reliability, and Capacity dimensions.
+SIOS iQ is a leading edge analytics tool that provides users a complete view of their infrastructure across the Performance, Efficiency, Reliability, and Capacity dimensions.
 This integrated view spans Workload, Compute, Storage, Waste and Network layers, allowing the user to maximize their resources across all of the components in their environment without jeopardizing performance and reliability.

 Delivering Value Through the User Interface

 The user interface is a major component of SIOS iQ and has several modes of operation as described above.
 The SIOS iQ interface contains several main components as described below.